microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 potentially something that should be further discussed if the design patterns are included in Dynamic Telemetry or built atop it.

-### Q4: Without any form of rigid schemas, can we expect and trust logs won't change over time?
+### Q4: Without any form of rigid schemas, can we trust logs that longs wont change?

 #### A4: It's a valid concern, but flexibility and consistency can coexist